-Opportunities for K-12 Teachers from the United States and Abroad
+Opportunities for U.S. K-12 Teachers and Schools

 Fulbright-Hays Seminars Abroad--Bilateral Projects, sponsored by the U.S. Department of Education, provide short-term study and travel seminars abroad for U.S. educators in the social sciences and humanities.